inform-us/requirements_specifications/rules/pain.md

 8. If latest VPS reading is ‘unable to assess’, label as ‘unable to assess’.
 Design = white filled bed with green hashed outline.

-**[D] Classification Rules (corresponds to pain per patient chart)
+**[D] Classification Rules: Individical patient chart**

-1. X-axis time in hours (range 24-72 hours)
+1. X-axis time in hours, range 0-72 hours, default to 24 hours
-2. Y-axis left is VPS (0-4) & Y-axis right is CPOT (0-8)
+2. Y-axis left is pain score (VPS-0 to 4 and CPOT 0 to 8 adjusted to VPS equivalence (see tabel above))
 3. DESIGN KEY FOR INDIVIDUAL CHARTS
    - a.
 Label VPS as circles
    - b.
 Label CPOT as diamonds
    - c.
-Colour code – RAG rated pain severity
+Colour code – RAG rated pain score (see equivalence table)
    - d.
-Non-numerical – hashed / dotted outline
-   - e.
 Missing – no data points
-   - f.‘Unable to assess’ - white circle with green hashed outline.
+   - f.
+Forward filled data (see validity for 1 hour epoch calculation) shown as a continuing line (no icons circles/daimonds)

 ---
 # SPC CHARTS